Voklen/Bash-Adventure/README.md

 if both these folders exist you should now be at:\
 `username@computername:~/Downloads/Terminal-Adventure-main$\`\
 You can now use this to navigate to the folder this file is in.

+## How to use the `less` command
+There was once a program used to display the contents of files called `more` although it only had the ability to scroll forwards.
+Less allows users to scroll backwards as well, the name came from the joke of doing "backwards more.".
+To use it simply type `less` followed by the name of the file.
+For example:\
+`less instructor`\
+will will open up the file `instructor` (again, on most OS's, file names and commands are case sensitive).
+You can then scroll with the arrow keys and quit by pressing q.

 ## Using a command-line text editor